olliegardner/seminar-roulette/timelog.md

 ### 4 Nov 2020

 - _1.5 hour_ Finished off navigation flow and made the topbar responsive on mobile.
 Change rating to stars from 1-5.
+- _3 hour_ Added the ability to filter by time.
+Improved upon the frontend some more too.